opendaylight/releng-builder/docs/jenkins.rst

 The second is the specialized script, which handles any system updates, new software installs or extra environment tweaks that don't make sense in a snapshot.
 Examples could include installing new package or setting up a virtual environment.
-Its imperative to ensure modifications to these spinup scripts have considered time taken to install the packages, as this could increase the build time for every job which runs on the image.
+It is imperative to ensure modifications to these spinup scripts have considered time taken to install the packages, as this could increase the build time for every job which runs on the image.
 After all of these scripts have executed Jenkins will finally attach the minion as an actual minion and start